How The Unabated NFL Simulator Works

 Backup QB Penalty

 We default the backup QB penalty to -3 points in both the basic and advanced modes.
 This is not optimal.
-The drop-off from Russell Wilson to Geno Smith is not the same as from Ryan Fitzpatrick to Taylor Heinicke.
+The drop-off from Patrick Mahomes to Carson Wentz is not the same as from Russell Wilson to Justin Fields.
 Leaving every team’s backup QB penalty the same will bias your results a bit toward teams with elite QBs.
 On the other hand, elite QBs are typically less injury-prone than average, so using the same QB1 INJ number for all QBs will bias it the other way.

 What if I Don’t Want to Simulate Quarterback Injuries?